-- Encouraging your child to put a high priority on education and working with your child every day to make the most of the educational opportunities the school provides. - Ensuring that your child completes all homework assignments and special projects and comes to school each day prepared, rested, and ready to learn.
+• Encouraging your child to put a high priority on education and working with your child every day to make the most of the educational opportunities the school provides.

-- Becoming familiar with all your child's school activities and with the academic programs, including special programs, offered in the district. - Discussing with the school counselor or principal any questions you may have about the options and opportunities available to your child. - Reviewing the requirements and options for graduation with your child in middle school and again while your child is enrolled in high school. - Monitoring your child's academic progress and contacting teachers as needed.
-[See Academic Counseling on page 44.] - Attending scheduled conferences and requesting additional conferences as needed.
+- Ensuring that your child completes all homework assignments and special projects and comes to school each day prepared, rested, and ready to learn. - Becoming familiar with all your child's school activities and with the academic programs, including special programs, offered in the district. - Discussing with the school counselor or principal any questions you may have about the options and opportunities available to your child. - Reviewing the requirements and options for graduation with your child in middle school and again while your child is enrolled in high school. - Monitoring your child's academic progress and contacting teachers as needed.
+[See Academic Counseling on page .] - Attending scheduled conferences and requesting additional conferences as needed.
 To schedule a telephone or in-person conference with a teacher, school counselor, or principal, please call the school office at F.L.
-Moffett Primary School at (936) 6266, Center Elementary School at (936) 598-6148, Center Middle School at (936) 598-5619, Center High School at (936) 598-6173 or Roughrider Academy at (936) 598-1540 for an appointment.
+Moffett Primary School at (936) 6266, Center Elementary School at (936) 598-6148, Center Middle School at (936) 598-5619, Center High School at (936) 598-6173 or Roughrider Academy at (936) 598-1540 an appointment.
 The teacher will usually return your call or meet with you during his or her conference period or before or after school.
-[See Report Cards/Progress Reports and Conferences on page 93.] - Becoming a school volunteer.
-[See Volunteers on page Error!
-Bookmark not defined. and policy GKG for more information.] - Participating in campus parent organizations. - Serving as a parent representative on the district-level or campus-level planning committees that develop educational goals and plans to improve student achievement.
+[See Report Cards/Progress Reports and Conferences on page .] - Becoming a school volunteer.
+[See Volunteers on page and policy GKG for more information.] - Participating in campus parent organizations. - Serving as a parent representative on the district-level or campus-level planning committees that develop educational goals and plans to improve student achievement.
 For more information, see policies BQA and BQB and contact:

-Shelly Norvell
+Inez Hughes

-Director of Curriculum, Instruction, Assessment and RTI
+Director of Federal Programs

 P.O.
-Drawer 1689 Center, Tx 75935
+Drawer 1689 Center, TX.
+75935

-shelly.norvell@centerisd.org
+inez.hughes@centerisd.org

 (936) 598-5642

-- Serving on the School Health Advisory Council (SHAC) and assisting the district in aligning local community values with health education instruction and other wellness issues.
-[See School Health Advisory Council (SHAC) on page 74 and policies BDF, EHAA, FFA for more information.] - Being aware of the school's ongoing bullying and harassment prevention efforts. - Contacting school officials if you are concerned with your child's emotional or mental wellbeing. - Attending board meetings to learn more about district operations.
-Regular board meetings are held on the first Thursday after the tenth of each month at 6:00 p. m. at Center Independent School District Central Administration Building at 107 Private Road 605.
-An agenda for a regular or special meeting is posted no later than 72 hours before each meeting at 107 Private Road 605 and online at www.centerisd.org.
+- Serving on the School Health Advisory Council (SHAC) and assisting the district in aligning local community values with health education instruction, human sexuality instruction, instruction on prevention of child abuse, family violence, dating violence, and sex trafficking, and other wellness issues.
+[See School Health Advisory Council (SHAC) on page and policies BDF, EHAA, FFA for more information.] - Being aware of the school's ongoing bullying and harassment prevention efforts. - Contacting school officials if you are concerned with your child's emotional or mental well-being. - Attending board meetings to learn more about district operations.
+Regular meetings of the Board shall normally be held on the second Thursday of each month at 12:00 p.m.
+When determined necessary and for the convenience of Board members, the Board President may change the date, time, or location of a regular meeting with proper notice.
+An agenda for a regular or special meeting is posted no later than 72 hours before each meeting at 107

+Private Road 605 and online at www.centerisd.org.
 [See policies BE and BED for more information.]